leomarcov/labadmin-script_server/README.md

-# labadmin-script_server
+# Labadmin Script Server
-Script server repository to manage automated script execution
+Labadmin Script Server is a server repository to automate script execution on hosts.